 Whichever the case, sprints start being padded with one, two, three or, even, more tasks in addition to those, the team members feel like they are able to fulfill with good quality, on time, and, importantly, while also enjoying the results of their work as professionals.

 Before long, the team is no longer able to deliver sprints with the quality that they reckon befits them as professionals.
 They get exasperated, start feeling put upon, and gradually lose their interest in the project.

 In you are a client, do not thrust any additional tasks on your development team in addition to those, they have defined for themselves, no matter how deeply dedicated these guys seem to be.

-In a pinch, if a milestone-dictated task should need to be added, prioritize all the tasks within the sprint and remove one or more tasks that have the lowest priority.
+In a pinch, if a milestone-dictated task cannot, possibly, be postponed and just has to be added now, prioritize all the tasks within the sprint and remove one or more tasks that have the lowest priority.

-If you are a PM or Product Owner, make an effort to explain to the client that regular padding of sprints with extra tasks is very likely to result in very major disappointments for them at a later stage.
+If you are a PM or Product Owner, try to explain to the client that the regular padding of your sprints with some extra tasks is very likely to result in major disappointments for them at a later stage.